-Looking to buy a giant checkers game?
+Are you looking to buy a giant checkers game?
 Compare our outdoor checkers to those sold elsewhere for up to $339.99.
-Buy factory direct and save on this giant checkers set, which includes the giant checkers and the giant checkerboard with a red and black checkered pattern.
-Our giant checkers game provides hours of fun and entertainment for all age groups.
+Buy factory direct and save on this giant checkers game.
+It includes the giant checker pieces and the giant checkerboard which has a red and black checkered pattern.
+This giant checkers game provides hours of fun and entertainment for all age groups.

-The rules for the giant checkers game is the same as for regular checkers.
-The only difference is the size of the checkerboard and the checker pieces.
+The rules for playing the giant checkers game are the same as for regular checkers.
+The only difference is the size of the checkerboard and the checker game pieces.

 Each game piece is called a checker.
-They are shaped like a round disk and are flat on the top and bottom.
+Checkers are disk-shaped and are flat on the top and bottom.
 There are 12 red checkers and 12 black checkers.

-The player with the black checkers places them on the first three rows of dark squares.
-On the opposite side of the board, the player with the red checkers places them on the first three rows of dark squares.
+The player who has the black checkers places them on the first three rows of dark squares.
+On the opposite side of the board, the player who has the red checkers places them on the first three rows of dark squares.

-For complete information on the game of checkers, click here to view it on the Wikipedia website.
+For complete information on the game of checkers, you may view it here on the Wikipedia website.

-Order a giant checkers game today and enjoy!
-Happy checkering in the land of the giants!
+Order a giant checkers game today and have fun!